-These mini strawberry galettes are like little hand-sized open-faced pies that are as delicious as they are lovely.
-With a buttery crust, a sweet, fruity filling, and a simple almond crumble on top, these mini strawberry galettes are the perfect treat to indulge in this summer.
+These mini strawberry galettes are like hand-sized open-faced pies that are as delicious as they are lovely.
+With a buttery crust, a sweet filling, and an almond crumble on top, these galettes are the perfect summer indulgence.

 These mini strawberry galettes are load of sweet summer goodness, and I really hope you’ll give them a try.
 I’m thankful for y’all and this fun place we’ve created here.
 Happy Friday!

 If you like these mini strawberry galettes you should try:Print

 These mini strawberry galettes are tiny crimped pie crusts filled with juicy fresh strawberries and topped with a simple almond crumble.
 The perfect way to ring in summer produce!

 - Prep Time: 30

 - Yield: 7

 - 1/3 cup (70 gm) chilled solid vegetable shortening, cut into pieces

 - 6 tablespoons (85 gm) chilled unsalted butter, cut into pieces